NorthOcean/Project-Erina/README.md

 Default is `4`.
 (Current in `./GridRefine.py`)
 - `--local_half_size`*:
-Half side length of the local guidance maps in grid size.
+The half side length of the local guidance maps in grid size.
 Default is `16`.
 (Current in `./PrepareTrainData.py`)

 **Training and evaluation options**:

 - `--test_set`:
-Test set of current model.
+The test set of the current model.
 In ETH-UCY datasets, eth=`0`, hotel=`1`, zara1=`2`, zara2=`3` and univ=`4`.
-When using your own datasets, please refer to the above sections.
+When using your datasets, please refer to the above sections.
 Default is `2`.
 - `--load`:
 The model path to be evaluated.
 Set `'null'` if you want to train new models.
 Default is `'null'`.
 - `--train_percent`:
-Controls the percent of training set used to train the model.
+Controls the percent of the training set used to train the model.
-If you have 5 datasets, you could use command `--train_percent 0.1 0.3 0.5 0.7 0.9` to controls the percent each dataset used.
+If you have five datasets, you could use the command `--train_percent 0.1 0.3 0.5 0.7 0.9` to controls the percent each dataset used.
-You can also gives it one float number like `--train_percent 0.1` to set all training sets the same percent.
+You can also give it one float number like `--train_percent 0.1` to set all training sets the same percent.
 Default is `1.0`.
 - `--reverse`:
-Set whether use the reversation to strengthen training data.
+Set whether to use the reversation to strengthen training data.
 Default is `False`.
 - `--add_noise`:
-Set whether use the additional noise data to strengthen training set.
+Set whether to use the additional noise data to strengthen the training set.
-Set `False` if you do not need this strengthen method, and set a positive integer `n` to add `n` times of noise data to the original training set.
+Set `False` if you do not need this strengthen method, and select a positive integer `n` to add `n` times of noise data to the original training set.
 Default is `False`.
 - `--rotate`:
-Set whether use the additional rotation data to strengthen training set.
+Set whether to use the additional rotation data to strengthen the training set.
-Set `False` if you do not need this strengthen method, and set `n` means that the model will divide the 360 degrees into `n` parts, and add all other new degree's rotation trajectories except 0 degree to original training set.
+Set `False` if you do not need this strengthen method, and set `n` means that the model will divide the 360 degrees into `n` parts, and add all other new degree's rotation trajectories except 0 degrees to the original training set.
 Default is `False`.
 - `--test`:
 Set `True` to enable test during training.
 It will be set to `True` automatically when `--load` is not `'null'`.
 Default is `True`.
 - `--start_test_percent`:
-Controls when to start test during training.
+Controls when to start tests during training.
-Parameter should be a 0~1 float value.
+The parameter should be a 0~1 float value.
 Default is `0.0`.
 It only works when `--test` is set to `True`.
 - `--test_step`:
-Controls the epoch step between two times of test during training.
+Controls the number of epochs between two tests during training.
 Default is `3`.
 - `--epochs`:
 The number of epochs when training.